precious-uwhubetine-web/.github/profile/README.md

 HTML
-- Global: Visible on multiple pages (Same as component)
+- Global/Component: Visible on multiple pages
 - Page
-- Component: Visible on multiple pages (Same as Global)

 CSS
 - Global: Used on multiple pages and/or in multiple components